Djivs/BFIDE/README.md

 (Names can be different for different distributions)
 Or, if it didn't helped, you need to check out this [article](https://wiki.qt.io/Building_Qt_5_from_Git)
-But anyway, if you face with some troubles, you can always open a new issue on issues tab.
+If that didn't helped, open a new [issue](https://github.com/Djivs/BFIDE/issues)
 ## Setting up BFIDE
-After installation, you have specify path to brainfuck compiler.
+After installation, go to settings and set up these parameters:
-By default, compiler path is set to '/usr/bin/brainfuck', but you can change it in settings.
+1. BrainFuck compiler path
+2. Terminal path
+3. [Optional] Shell command, which will be used to run code
 ## Credits:
 - [CQtDeployer](https://github.com/QuasarApp/CQtDeployer)
 - [Code Editor Class](https://code.qt.io/cgit/qt/qtbase.git/tree/examples/widgets/widgets/codeeditor?h=5.15)